-Celebrating its first anniversary this autumn, our innovative new Kitchen Garden embodies Mottisfont’s medieval history and productive past.
+Our innovative Kitchen Garden embodies Mottisfont’s medieval history and productive past.
 Everything planted here is culinary, medicinal or edible, designed to educate and inspire.
-In early autumn long pergolas are covered in colourful hanging gourds.
+In autumn the long pergolas are covered in colourful hanging gourds.

 Raised beds are bursting with colourful produce: a mix of vegetables, herbs and edible flowers.
 Surrounding a central water feature, the beds are constructed of brick and flint to reflect materials found elsewhere at Mottisfont.

 All the vegetables planted here are heritage varieties, and have been grown at Mottisfont from seed.
 Look out for squashes, pumpkins and beetroot in autumn, and fragrant herbs such as lemon balm, thyme and mint.

 Growing produce here returns food production and sustainability to the heart of our gardens for the first time in over 30 years.
 A continuous harvest of salad and other seasonal gems from this garden have been used by our own kitchens to create tasty dishes.

 Alongside vegetables and herbs, edible flowers such as viola tricolor and pelargonium provide little pops of colour.
 Cream, yellow and orange sunflowers stand tall against the red brick walls, including the giant 'Sunzilla' variety.
 These will all offer up winter food for birds once the flowering season has passed.

 Under the gourd walk